 Do the same for yourself! (i.e. “I got through to Laurie because I took the time to focus on her interests.”)

+‘Difficult’ students may have difficulty feeling safe in a triggering learning environment, which ultimately impacts their ability to learn.
 Make sure they feel intellectually, creatively, emotionally, and physically ‘safe’

 Be very clear about the details you expect your students to follow for a safe and smooth functioning classroom.

 Among other things that may be specific to your subject, these should include how to enter the classroom, where to find the assignment, what to do if a pencil breaks, how to get permission for a drink or the bathroom, how to walk through the halls, line up and take turns.